Amsterdam/django-gisserver/docs/user/filters.rst

      - :samp:`NOT ST_DWithin({a}, {b}, {d})`
      - The geometries are not within a given distance.
    * - ``<And>``
-     - :samp:`{a} AND {b}`
+     - :samp:`{a} AND {b} AND {c}`
-     - The nested elements must all be true.
+     - The nested operators must all be true.
    * - ``<Or>``
-     - :samp:`{a} OR {b}`
+     - :samp:`{a} OR {b} OR {c}`
-     - Only one of the nested elements has to be true.
+     - Only one of the nested operators has to be true.
    * - ``<Not>``
      - :samp:`NOT {a}`
-     - Negation of the nested element.
+     - Negation of the nested operators.
    * - ``<ResourceId>``
      - :samp:`table.id == {value}` / :samp:`table.id IN ({v1}, {v2}, ...)`
-     - Searches only one element for "type name.identifier".
+     - Searches for a feature as "type name.identifier".
        Combines multiple elements into an ``IN`` query.

 .. tip::
    For the ``<BBOX>`` operator the geometry field may be omitted.
-   The standard geometry field is then used (usually the first field).
+   The standard geometry field is then used as configured in the feature type.

 .. note::
    Although a number of geometry operators seem to be identical for surfaces